Kon Kan: Move to Move (1989)

 Kon Kan's debut album, Move to Move, was recorded in Los Angeles in January and February 1989.
-Later that year it appeared on the RPM Top 100 Albums chart.
-As well as "I Beg Your Pardon", it also spawned the singles, "Harry Houdini", "Move to Move" and another original/cover combination, "Puss N' Boots".
-The latter track included recreations (rather than samples) of Led Zeppelin's "Immigrant Song" and Nancy Sinatra's "These Boots Are Made for Walkin'".
+Later that year, it appeared on the RPM Top 100 Albums chart.
+As well as "I Beg Your Pardon", it also spawned the singles "Harry Houdini", "Move to Move" and "Puss N' Boots".
+The latter track included samples and interpolations of Led Zeppelin's "Immigrant Song" and "Good Times Bad Times", Nancy Sinatra's "These Boots Are Made for Walkin'" and the Champs' "Tequila".